 Causes for blood loss during the third trimester can range from normal labor to a more serious problem.

-What it can be: in some cases, the blood loss can indicate placenta previa or placental abruption.
+Causes: in some cases, the blood loss can indicate placenta previa or placental abruption.
 However, some women present with blood loss at the end of pregnancy due to loss of the mucous plug and the water breaking.
 Women who are at the onset of labor will note irregular contractions that gradually become more regular and more intense.

 What to do: You are advised to notify your obstetrician and proceed to emergency department as soon as possible.